spencerhhubert/neovim-setup/README.md

 `:TSUpdate` updates treesitter, meaning that needs to be run if a new language is added to `after/plugin/treesitter.lua`

+need ripgrep for the grep finder
+`sudo apt  install ripgrep`

 ## random helpful info

 might need nightly neovim built